forseti-security/forseti-security/_docs/_latest/setup/migrate.md

   [JSON key file](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys)
   for the service account.

+If you deployed Forseti in a shared VPC then you will also need:

+- The ID of the GCP project in which the shared VPC is hosted.
+- The ID of the shared VPC network in which Forseti is deployed.
+- The ID of the subnetwork from the shared VPC network in which Forseti is deployed.

 ## Configuring Terraform

 Terraform can assume the identity of a service account through a